 Meat and especially red meat contains lots of iron.
 This is why a person’s cravings for meat often increase if they lack iron in their blood.

-Iron deficiencies are also related to other odd cravings, like cravings for ice!
+Iron deficiencies are also related to other odd cravings, like cravings for spice or ice!

 With this in mind, why might someone start craving lemons?